pwittchen/android-looper-sample/README.md

 Exemplary Android app showing usage of Handler and Looper

-**Please note**: This project is an experiment and may contain bugs.
+**Please note**: This project is an experiment and is not production ready.
+If you know, how to improve it, feel free to create an issue or pull request.

 Contents
 --------